 Common Risks of Drinking Too Much

-consequences of drinking too much can have
+The consequences of drinking too much can have

 consequences.
 Even if you don’t drink, the risky drinking behaviors of others

 can potentially threaten your wellbeing.

 In an annual report of statistics

-consequences of excessive and/or underage
+consequences of excessive and/or underage drinking: